tamaraniac/comp-justice/conditionals_loops.rst

     print()

 Now there are two for loops and we have our right triangle.
 Here a few hints about how this works:
-  - once the first for loop is entered, the second for loop is entered and runs COMPLETELY (j = 1,j = 2,j = 3,...) before the first for loop "loops"
+  - once the first for loop is entered, the second for loop is entered and runs COMPLETELY (j = 1, j = 2, j = 3,...) before the first for loop "loops"
   - i changes every time! that means the number of times the second for loop "loops" also changes every time
     - when i = 0, j runs once
     - when i = 1, j runs twice